 FREQUENTLY ASKED QUESTIONS ABOUT HOMEMADE STEAMED BUNS

-DOES ADDING VINEGAR TO THE STEAMING WATER HELP TO WHITEN THE STEAMED BUNS?
+2. DOES ADD VINEGAR TO THE STEAMING WATER HELP TO WHITEN THE STEAMED BUNS?

 Not necessarily.
 Don’t let the color fools you.
 Just because you produce some yellow buns, they can still be soft, fluffy and delicious!
 The color doesn’t really affect the taste.